Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'but the worries of the world, and the deceitfulness of wealth, and the desires for other things enter and choke the word, and it becomes unfruitful.'
 (Mark 4:19)

-You can escape corruption of world:
-II Peter 1:4
+You can escape corruption of world: II Peter 1:4

+Overcome world by new birth & faith: I John 5:4
+& by blood of Jesus & your testimony: Revelation 12:11
+#### Understand your Mission in World
+You are not to be affected by the world, but you are to affect the world Be a light in the darkness: reflect glory of God & share the good news
+- why bible says hearing good news makes hearts glad (saves ppl) but hearin gbad news makes it sick (person heard that they are condemened to hell after it is too late to repent)